 - If the Testing Center is getting ready close or you need to leave for any reason, the proctor can save either test and you can finish on another day.

-- If you need to take both ACCUPLACER and ALEKS, we suggest that you set aside about two hours of time.
+- If you need to take both the English tool and the math tool, we suggest that you set aside about two hours of time.
 You can take both tests on the same day or you can break up the test over several days.

 - You can even stop the either test at one location and finish at another location.
 We will work with your schedule.